 There are many auto body shop in your area but it is difficult to decide on which is the best for your car.
-Here are some guide on how you can locate the perfect one for you.
+Here are some guides on how you can locate the perfect one for you.

 Get in touch with your Car Insurance Provider